andrewnyr/www.as211562.net/content/pages/peering.md

               ### London

+              *   you can expect 2602:fc26:14::/48 to be announced to the dfz from london.

               *   i have a very open peering policy for my london pop and am willing to peer on [Rapid-IX ](https://rapidix.net/)or through a tunnel (vxlan preferred).